Smart charging is a technology that allows you to monitor, control and optimise your energy usage when charging your electric vehicle.

 Some units now also have Bluetooth to enable easy set-up and maintenance of the units.

-Make sure the unit has OLEV compliant with the ability to connect to a cloud system using an API.
-Some units have proprietary APIs, which work with only the manufacture’s software and systems.
+Make sure the unit has OZEV compliant with the ability to connect to a cloud system using an API.
+Some units have proprietary APIs, which work with only the manufacturer’s software and systems.

 Some units support OCCP (Open Charge Point Protocol).
 This is an international standard, meaning it can be connected to any OCCP compatible system.